-The Accounting Officer is empowered to restrict companies or persons from doing business with the public sector for a period not exceeding 10 years if such companies or persons have
+The Accounting Officer is empowered to restrict companies or persons from doing business with the public sector for a period not exceeding 10 years if such companies or persons have obtained preferences fraudulently or failed to perform on a contract based on the specified goals.

 The procedures to be followed when contemplating and imposing such restrictions are contained in MFMA Circulars No. 43, 46, 52 and 56 available on the National Treasury website.
-Any restriction imposed by an Accounting Officer must be forwarded to the National Treasury for loading onto the central Database of Restricted Suppliers.